Article contents

 Investment funds are a collection of lots of different investments, all pooled together into a single investment, and they’re super popular.
 They provide a great way to build a well diversified investment portfolio (your total investments), as you only need to buy a share of an investment fund, rather than lots of different investments – saving you a lot of time, and money in trading fees.

 Investment funds can also be traded on stock exchanges, and these are called exchange-traded funds (ETFs).
-If you only want to buy ETFs, check out the best ETF platforms, and InvestEngine¹, they’re completely fee-free (however, they don't offer a pension).
+If you only want to buy ETFs, check out the best ETF platforms.

 There’s two types of investment funds, either passive, or actively managed funds.
 Passive funds typically track a stock market index, which is a set group of stocks, such as the S&P 500 (the largest 500 companies in the US), or the FTSE 100 (the largest 100 companies in the UK), for this reason they’re also often called index funds.